Skip to content

 # Make PV available again

-k patch pv lab-pv -p '{"spec":{"claimRef": null}}'
+kubectl patch pv lab-pv -p '{"spec":{"claimRef": null}}'

-k get pv lab-pv
+kubectl get pv lab-pv

 # STATUS should be "Available"

-• PV created and shows “Available”
+• PV created and shows Available.

-• PVC created and binds to PV
+• PVC created in pv-lab and binds to lab-pv.

-• Data persists after pod deletion
+• Data persists after deleting and recreating the Pod.

-• PV shows “Released” after PVC deletion
+• PV shows Released after PVC deletion because the reclaim policy is Retain.

-• PV can be made “Available” again
+• PV can be made Available again after deliberately clearing claimRef.

 Terminal window

-k delete ns pv-lab
+kubectl delete ns pv-lab

-k delete pv lab-pv
+kubectl delete pv lab-pv

 Terminal window